LukeNara04/VICTORY-II/README.md

 # ANALYSIS

 Analysis branch.
-The analysis is done using
+The analysis is done using:

 SOLIDWORKS